Galway Hospice Foundation Patients Charter

 In an emergency situation, the doctor may determine that urgent treatment should proceed without informed consent.
-You have the right to refuse or discontinue treatment.
-If you refuse or discontinue treatment, your doctor will inform you about the possible consequences and the responsibilities of your decision.
+You have the right at any time to refuse or discontinue treatment.
+If you refuse or discontinue treatment, your doctor will inform you about the possible consequences of your decision.

 We want to offer people who are living with a life limiting illness the highest quality of care and support.
 We wish to help you live as well as you can, for as long as you can.
 Therefore, if and when you want us to, we will:

-- Do our utmost to ensure that your remaining days and nights are as comfortable as possible, and that you receive all the particular specialist care and emotional and spiritual support that you need.
+• Do our utmost to ensure that you are as comfortable as possible, and that you receive all the particular specialist care and emotional and spiritual support that you need.

-- Support the people who are important to you, both as you approach the end of your life and during their bereavement.
-We also invite your ideas and suggestions as to how we can improve the care and support that we deliver to you, the people who are important to you and others in similar situations.
+• Support the people who are important to you, both as you approach the end of your life and during their bereavement.
+We also invite your ideas and suggestions as to how we can improve the care and support that we deliver to you, the people who are important to you and others who may be in similar situations.